Enloe's Magnolia Patient Tower

 This new patient tower encompasses many services and offers new amenities.

->A new Gift Shop and our Meditation Room provide a place of comfort.
-The Magnolia Market Cafe, operated by Upper Crust Bakery, is coming soon.
+>A new Gift Shop and our Meditation Room provide places of comfort.

 What is the Emergency Department Expansion?

 Enloe has outgrown the existing emergency room space in the years since it first opened in 1981.
 As of 2014, the emergency department at Enloe Medical Center sees 50,000 patients a year.
 The expansion, which began in November 2012, will add much needed room to comfortably care for the growing number of patients seen each year.
 This project consists of two phases: a new single-story building adjacent to our existing Emergency Department, in the first phase of the project; as well as renovating the existing Emergency Department, in the second phase of the project.
 The first phase adds 18,000 square feet, which is 8,000 square feet larger than the existing emergency department.
 When the entire department expansion is complete, it will be just under 25,000 square feet in size.
 Features of the new addition are designed to enhance speed and comfort of care, and include: